leo-arch/aurer/README.md

 `# pacman -S package-query`

-NOTE: Once `package-query` is installed, you may remove [archlinuxfr] by simply removing or commenting the corresponding lines in `/etc/pacman.conf`
+NOTE: Once `package-query` is installed, you may remove [archlinuxfr] by simply deleting or commenting the corresponding lines in `/etc/pacman.conf`

 Now, you can donwload and install Aurer: